Solomko2/angular-social-auth/README.md

   export class AppModule { }
 ```

-5. <strong>Inject SocialService and call the init methods (optional):
+- <strong>Inject SocialService and call the init methods (optional):
 This method must be called in ngAfterViewInit and before using login methods.</strong>

 ```
+import { SocialService } from "ngx-auth-social";

 constructor(private socialService: SocialService) {}

   ngAfterViewInit() {